manifolded/shannon-feature-selection/README.md

 ## Code Content
 If you came here for the code it is in the file `Mutual Information Example.ipynd`.
 This is an iPython notebook, thus it is opened in Jupyter.
 (In the Python world you must not question this dichotomy!)

-I'm installed my Jupiter whosie-whatsit using [Anaconda](https://www.anaconda.com/products/individual) and usually don't regret doing so.
+I installed my Jupiter whosie-whatsit using [Anaconda](https://www.anaconda.com/products/individual) and usually don't regret doing so.

 ## License